CREG: Compass Relational Evidence Graph for Characterizing Directional Structure in VLM Spatial-Reasoning Attribution: Method

-\subsection{Problem Setup}
+\subsubsection{Problem setup}

-We consider the task of spatial relation classification.
-Given an image $I$, object names and bounding boxes for $A$ (reference) and $B$ (target), the VLM is prompted to classify the relation into one of four cardinal directions: \emph{left}, \emph{right}, \emph{above}, \emph{below}.
-The VLM produces logits $z_c$ for each class $c \in \{1,2,3,4\}$ at the last token position.
+Given an image $I$, a reference object $A$, and a target object $B$, we consider a four-way spatial-relation classification setting with labels \textit{left}, \textit{right}, \textit{above}, and \textit{below}.
+Each sample includes the object names and bounding boxes for $A$ and $B$.
+A VLM is prompted to predict the relation of $B$ relative to $A$, and produces logits $\{z_c\}$ over the candidate relations at the final token position.